-The Best Reusable Advent Calendars For All Budgets | UK
+My Favourite UK Reusable Advent Calendars For All Budgets

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-One of the first things I did was invest in a reusable advent calendar.
-It felt like a nice easy starting point for greening our Christmas festivities.
+One of the first things I did was invest in a reusable Advent calendar.
+It felt like a nice, easy starting point for greening our Christmas festivities.
 Small steps can lead to big changes, after all.

 As well as being friendlier for the planet than single-use advent calendars, can I just tell you how much joy it brings?
 Reader, it brings my kids so much joy.
 The whole process of looking in the pocket each morning in December to see what’s there is so exciting for them.
-More so than with a standard shop-bought chocolate advent calendar.
+More so than with a standard shop-bought calendar.

 And do you know what else?
 It brings me so much joy.
 Yes, me!

-I find it so exciting to pick out what items are going to go in the reusable advent calendar.
+I find it so exciting to pick out what items are going to go in the calendar.
 From little chocolates to notes of fun family activities to do, to the occasional treat – I find the whole process of putting it together one of the Christmas activities that I look forward to the most.

-Under £10
+Under ยฃ10

 Hessian Calendar